MicrosoftDocs/OfficeDocs-O365ITPro/yammer/integrate-yammer-with-other-apps/knowledge-base-community-flow-qna-maker.md

     a.
 Click **Publish**.

     b.
-From the **Success** page, copy the three strings indicated in red rectangles above.
+From the **Success** page, copy the three strings indicated in red rectangles below.
 You'll use these to initialize variables in the Yammer FAQs flow.

    ![Success message from QnA Maker](../media/kb/kb-publish-success.png)